 __________________________________________

 No. Most Karaites take a straightforward approach towards the verses which are interpreted by the Rabbis as calling for a separation between meat and milk, i.e. Exodus 23:19, Exodus 34:26 and Deuteronomy 14:21.

-Therefore, certain Karaites will eat meat and milk together (for instance, a cheeseburger using kosher meat and kosher cheese), although others will refrain due to the influence of the Rabbinical movement.
+Therefore, many Karaites will eat meat and milk together (for instance, a cheeseburger using kosher meat and kosher cheese), although some will refrain due to the influence of the Rabbinical movement.

+__________________________________________